halogenOS/android_manifest/README.md

 build full aosp_cheeseburger-userdebug
 ```

 This `build` command is a specialty made by the XOS team.
-It does everything for you, from lunching to breakfasting, and initiating a new build, as well as finding out which amount of threads are optimal for your machine.
+It does everything for you, from lunching to initiating a new build, as well as finding out which amount of threads are optimal for your machine.
 Hence you must not specify a thread count using `-j` on this command, as that will be done automatically for you. **If you want to do a dirty build (i. e. skip `make clean`), simply add `noclean` to the end of your command like this:** `build full aosp_<device>-userdebug noclean`

 In your terminal, the master chef that is 'Mr Compiler' (aka Ninja) will do the cooking of the ROM for you, this will take another while and depend on your storage speed and the capability of your CPU.